-- give a true and fair view of the state of the affairs of the college as at 31st July 2021 and of the charity's surplus of income over expenditure for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - meet the requirements of the Accounts Direction dated 25th October 2019 issued by the Office for Students and - have been prepared in accordance with the Statement of Recommended Practice Accounting and Reporting by Charities.
+- give a true and fair view of the state of the affairs of the college as at 31st July 2022 and of the charity's surplus of expenditure for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - meet the requirements of the Accounts Direction dated 25th October 2019 issued by the Office for Students and - have been prepared in accordance with the Statement of Recommended Practice Accounting and Reporting by Charities. - -the requirements of the OfS's accounts direction regarding details of grant and fee income have been met.